Fiber optics in curved space-times: Introduction

-To overcome these limitations of fiber-optics calculations, Ref.~\cite{2023PhRvR...5b3140M} developed a perturbative scheme to determine phase shifts and polarization transport laws in bent \SMF\ (neglecting bending losses), thus providing the first rigorous derivation of Rytov’s law, which had already been verified experimentally \cite{1984OQEle..16..455R,1986PhRvL..57..937T} but had previously been derived only using ray optics methods \cite{1926Bortolotti,1938Rytov_cyrillic,1989Rytov_english} or approximation schemes that neglected the internal structure of \SMF\ \cite{1987Natur.326..277B,2018PhRvA..97c3843L,2019PhRvA.100c3825L}.
+Recent theory developments allow overcoming these limitations of fiber-optics calculations.
+Specifically, Ref.~\cite{2023PhRvR...5b3140M} developed a perturbative scheme to determine phase shifts and polarization transport laws for bent \SMF\ in flat space-time (neglecting bending losses), thus providing the first rigorous derivation of Rytov’s law, which had already been verified experimentally \cite{1984OQEle..16..455R,1986PhRvL..57..937T} but had previously been derived only using ray optics methods \cite{1926Bortolotti,1938Rytov_\transliteration,1989Rytov_english} or approximation schemes that neglected the internal structure of \SMF\ \cite{1987Natur.326..277B,2018PhRvA..97c3843L,2019PhRvA.100c3825L}.

-The present paper combines and extends the methods of Refs.~\cite{2023Mieling,2024Hudelist} to provide a comprehensive model of light-propagation in single-mode step-index fibers in stationary space-times.
-The result of the calculation is a series of transport equations \eqref{eq:summary:transport frequency} to \eqref{eq:summary:transport polarization} that describe the variation of the frequency, longitudinal wave vector, phase, and polarization along a bent fiber, respectively.
+The present paper combines and extends the methods of Refs.~\cite{2023PhRvR...5b3140M,2023Mieling,2024Hudelist} to provide a comprehensive model of light-propagation in single-mode step-index fibers in general stationary space-times.
+The result of the calculation is a series of transport laws, formulated in equations \eqref{eq:summary:transport frequency} to \eqref{eq:summary:transport polarization}, that describe the variation of the frequency, wavelength, phase, and polarization along a bent fiber, respectively.

 The notation used in this paper is summarized in \cref{app:notation}.